jhj0517/KimpTracker/README.md

 - Navigation between fragments without registering icons in the NavBottomBar, achieved through the use of LiveData.
 This expanded my understanding of Android navigation components.
 - The proper use of SharedFlow for updating data periodically via REST API within the app.
 This allowed me to efficiently handle data sharing among multiple collectors in a reactive programming paradigm, improving the app's responsiveness and performance.

+# PlayStore
+The app is available on the PlayStore.
+If you want to see how it works, you can download it here